Founder’s Day

 Every February, we hold an annual celebration of the School’s visionary founder, Pauline Agassiz Shaw.
 We share the history, stories, and images of over 140 years at America’s first trade school, while celebrating the individual stories of our community of makers, builders, and craftspeople.

-This year, we’ll host in-person festivities for our students and amplify the fun across social media.
-Follow @nbssboston Instagram, Facebook, or Twitter in the weeks leading up to the event for historic stories, images, and a weekly trivia contest—with prizes!
+Follow @nbssboston on Instagram, Facebook, or Twitter in the weeks leading up to the event for historic stories, images, and more.

-Learn more about Pauline, the history of NBSS, and previous Founder’s Day celebrations below.
+Learn more about Pauline and the history of NBSS below.

 About Pauline Agassiz Shaw